renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## CodeBuild examples

-Create a repository with buildspec.yml.
+Create a repository with `buildspec.yml`.
-This repository will be your BuildProject job repository to run renovate on your repositories
+This repository will be your BuildProject job repository to run Renovate on your repositories.

 ### Renovate docker buildspec.yml